ARNOS VALE BASKETBALL RESULTS - NBC SVG

-The FLOW/KOSCAB Arnos Vale Basketball Championship took place last night, when Bequia United defeated Arnos Vale Heat Seekers (2) 60-53 at the Arnos Vale Sports Complex.
+Bequia United edged Bequia Rockets 57-55 last evening in the FLOW/KOSCAB Arnos Vale Basketball Championship at the Arnos Vale Sports Complex.

-In another match last night, Bequia Rockets had the better of MAV-RIX 74-63.
+In earlier matches, MAV-RIX defeated Union Island Majesty 51-46, while Union Island TANTY-MA defeated BlueChip Academy 36-32, and Arnos Vale Heat Seekers (1) whippedUnion Island Majesty 79-60.

-This afternoon at 5:30, Bequia Rockets will square-off with the Royal St. Vincent and the Grenadines Police Force United, and at 6:30 in the evening, MAV-RIX will clash with Union Island TANTY-MA.
-Both matches will also be played at the Arnos Vale Sports Complex.
+On Saturday, Union Island Majesty beat the Royal St. Vincent and the Grenadines Police Force 73-55, Union Island Majesty won their second match of the day disposing Arnos Vale Heat Seekers (2) 75-52, Union Island TANTY-MA ousted MAV-RIX 66-62, and Union Island TANTY-MA beat Union Island Majesty 102-71 in an all-Union Island showdown.

 Advertisement